-John Gough Nichols rejected Walpole’s attribution, asserting instead that the painting was a Sposalizio, a representation of the bethrothal or marriage of the Virgin Mary with St Joseph.
-[The Gentleman’s Magazine, New Series Vol. XVIII, July 1842, pp. 17–18], [Notes and Queries, 3rd series, Vol. X, 1866 July 28, p.
-61], [The Athenæum 754 (Apr 9, 1842) p.
+In 1842, John Gough Nichols rejected Walpole’s attribution, asserting instead that the painting was a Sposalizio, a representation of the bethrothal or marriage of the Virgin Mary with St Joseph.
+[The Gentleman’s Magazine, New Series Vol. XVIII, 1842 July, pp. 17–18], [Notes and Queries, 3rd series, Vol. X, 1866 July 28, p.
+61], [The Athenæum 754, 1842 Apr 9, p.
 318] However, although the painting has the traditional form of a Sposalizio, the groom looks rather young for Joseph, the common iconography of a blossoming rod is absent, and it is curious that the groom has a nimbus while the bride does not.

-Left: An enlarged detail of the bride from the painting above, for comparison with the portrait below entitled Margaret, Wife of King Henry VIth in the collection of Queens’ College, and with the Harding print below.
+An enlarged detail of the bride from the painting above, for comparison with the portrait below entitled Margaret, Wife of King Henry VIth in the collection of Queens’ College, and with the Harding print below.

 This imaginary Margaret of Anjou was drawn by Antoine Louis François Sergent, engraved by Ridé, 1787, and published in a series: Portraits des grands hommes, femmes illustres et sujets mémorables de France, gravés et imprimés en couleurs, published chez Blin.
 The inscriptions read:

 née le 23 Mars 1429; morte le 25 Aoust 1482.

 A Paris, chez Blin, Imprimeur en Taille-Douce, Place Maubert, N.o 17, vis-à-vis la Rue des 3 Portes.
 A.P.D.R.

 This image is taken from the Bibliothèque nationale de France.